Spencer Horowitz is a professional communicator with broad experience in technology, finance and public policy.

 Since 1997, the Horowitz consulting firm has delivered corporate advisory services to start-ups and corporate clients, helping them successfully establish brand identity, expand market share, attract venture capital and go public.

-Prior to launching his consulting practice, Horowitz served in a variety of international business development roles as a marketing executive with Intel, National Semiconductor and Zoran.
+Prior to launching his consulting practice, Horowitz served in a variety of international business development roles as a senior executive with Intel, National Semiconductor and Zoran.
 Earlier in his career he designed micro-controllers at Bell Laboratories, and developed real-time embedded software in C and Assembler for industrial applications.

 From 2010 to 2015, Spencer Horowitz served as a San Jose Airport Commissioner, having been twice appointed by the city council.
-This commission provides management oversight and policy recommendations to the City Council on the operation of the Mineta San Jose International Airport (SJC).
+This commission provides management oversight and policy recommendations on the operation of the Mineta San Jose International Airport (SJC).

 Previously, Horowitz was appointed to serve on San Jose’s Small Business Development Commission, where he was elected Chairman by his fellow commissioners in 2006.